-The course consists of 14 units of study, grouped into three modules.
+The module consists of 14 units of study, grouped into three modules.
 You should complete all the units in Modules 1 and 2 and five units from Module 3.

 Section 1 Introduction to Animal Welfare and Veterinary Ethics